-HDOT NEWS RELEASE: Walk wise Hawaii partners with McDonald’s restaurants of Hawaii and Kama’aina kids for pedestrian safety poster contest and education programPosted on Jul 24, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Walk wise Hawaii partners with McDonald’s restaurants of Hawaii and Kama’aina kids for pedestrian safety poster contest and education programPosted on Jul 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Walk Wise Hawaii, the Hawaii Department of Transportation’s (HDOT) pedestrian safety campaign, is partnering once again with McDonald’s Restaurants of Hawaii to educate over 9,000 children at 74 Kamaaina Kids locations across the state on good pedestrian habits.
 Over the past six months, representatives of the Walk Wise Hawaii program, McDonald’s owner/operators and Kamaaina Kids site coordinators have been teaching Hawaii’s keiki how to be good pedestrians through its Kupuna Pledge Card program and pedestrian safety poster contest.